Vegan Veggie Ghormeh Sabzi (Persian Stew of Greens)

 - fresh black pepper - to taste (Persians like it peppery)

-- 4 tbsp coconut oil (optional, I'll make with oil when I have company over and my Grandmother used about 1 cup of olive oil in her version.)
+- 2 tbsp coconut oil or very good olive oil (optional, I make with oil when I have company, and without when I'm making it for myself.
+My Grandmother's traditional recipe used about 1 cup of olive oil so anything less is a win.)

 In a large stew pot, dry sauté onions (or fry, if using oil).
 Splash veggie stock as needed to keep onions from sticking to pot.
 Add in in dried sabzi and frozen spinach - sauté for about 5min.
 Add in mixed fresh greens and optional mushrooms, sauté until greens cook down significantly (about 10min).
 Add turmeric, garlic, salt, pepper, lemon and pomegranate molasses.
 Using a fork, poke holes into dried lemons before adding them into the pot. *The dried limes are just for flavor and you can squeeze the juice out of them after they soften up for extra flavor.
 Add the rest of the veggie broth container, and about 3 cups of water.
 Add more or less water depending how soupy you want it.
 Add in 1-2 cans of beans, with their juice and stew for 15 - 20 more minutes.
 This stew tastes even better the next day after everything marinates together.
-Serve with basmati rice or cauliflower rice and enjoy.
+Add optional olive oil after you cook the stew and the stew stops boiling not to burn the oil and add nice flavor.
+Serve with basmati rice, cauliflower rice or straight up and enjoy.

 Sabzi is my favorite!! yum xoxoReplyDelete

 I think I am going to try to make this for Sam's family when im in oregon! thanks for sharing the recipe!ReplyDelete